telerik/reporting-docs/getting-started/installation/dot-net-core-support.md

 ---
-title: .NET Core Support
+title: .NET Support
-page_title: Using Telerik Reporting with .NET Core, 6, 7, or Standard
+page_title: Using Telerik Reporting with .NET 6, 7, or Standard
 description:  "Learn how to use Telerik Reporting in .NET Core, 6, 7, or Standard applications on Windows, Linux, and macOS platforms and how to deploy them in Docker images."
 slug: telerikreporting/using-reports-in-applications/dot-net-core-support
 previous_url: /using-reports-in-applications/dot-net-core-support, /use-reports-in-net-core-apps